-I apologise on behalf of the Commissioner for the delays in responding substantively to your request.
+Further to your request for information under the Freedom of Information Act 2000 which was received by the OPCC on 16th November 2016, I am writing to apologise on behalf of the Commissioner for the delays in responding substantively to your request.

-Generally the Commissioner is committed to transparency in the exercise of his functions, holding the West Yorkshire Police to account and maintaining an effective and efficient police force.
-However, your request has given rise to complex legal considerations, explained below.
+Whilst the Commissioner is committed to transparency in the exercise of his functions, holding the West Yorkshire Police to account and maintaining an effective and efficient police force, your request has given rise to complex legal considerations, explained below.